POST

 4. Generates a readable text transcript that captures the spoken content

-This transformation creates valuable text assets from your audio content, enabling new ways to search, analyze, and repurpose your spoken material.
+This transformation creates valuable text assets from your media content, enabling new ways to search, analyze, and repurpose your spoken material.

 Supported Languages